Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 It was not for nothing that we immediately made a reservation about the different safety profile of glucocorticosteroids for internal and local (external) use.

-Oral and injectable hormones have many side effects, including serious ones that sometimes require discontinuation of medication.
-Let's list the most common ones:
+Oral and injectable hormonal preparations have many side effects, including serious ones, sometimes requiring drug withdrawal.
+We list the most common of them:

 • headache, dizziness, blurred vision;